Scope 3 Dashboard

 • Basic knowledge about emissions, SBTi, key metrics and units

-• How emissions are categorized under Scope 3 (16 categories total)
+• Emission categorization in Scope 3 (16 categories total)

 • Existing dashboards and reports within the company